Polydactyly (Extra Fingers) In Babies: Causes And Treatment

 Causes Of Polydactyly In Babies

 Isolated or non syndromic polydactyly occurs without other genetic issues.
 It may occur due to random genetic mutations or positive family history of polydactyly.
-Syndromic polydactyly occurs in conjunction with other genetic conditions or syndromes, such as those mentioned below (1).
+Syndromic polydactyly occurs in conjunction with other syndromes or genetic disorders in children, such as those mentioned below (1).

 • Patau syndrome (Trisomy 13)